Carlene Firmin: Career

 Between 2011 and 2014 she wrote a regular column "Girl in the Corner" in The Guardian.

 In 2013 she founded the MsUnderstood Partnership, a joint project between Girls in Gangs, Imkaan and the University of Bedfordshire.
 The project "aims to improve local and national responses to young people’s experiences of inequality".

+Firmin is the founder of the concept Contextual Safeguarding, which is concerned with safeguarding adolescents from risk outside their family homes.
 Firmin was until 2021 a senior research fellow in the Institute of Applied Research of the Department of Applied Social Studies at the University of Bedfordshire.
 In September 2021 she became a professor of sociology at Durham University, one of only 40 female black professors in the UK and one of the youngest ever appointed.
+She is head of the Contextual Safeguarding team there.

 Awards

 Firmin was awarded an MBE in the 2011 New Year Honours for "services to girls' and women's issues", and was the youngest black woman to have received this honour.